SpurthyRam/Buzzing-Bee/README.md

 [click here to watch our video](https://www.youtube.com/watch?v=pJv02pYJ1w8)
 # RoadMap
 ![](images/RoadmapFinal%20Document%20(1)%20(1)%20final.jpg)

+This is the plan/goal set to be convered to the team for applying it.
+As this may take more time to make it possible to apply it gobally.
+This is the next step for a revolutionary turn to make living safe.
 # Contributing
 Contributing
 When contributing a major change to this repository, please first discuss the change you wish to make via an issue .
 Minor issues can simply be addressed by sending by a pull request.